cdibbs/angular-typed-storage/README.md

 ## Model Mapping

 We use [SimpleMapper](https://github.com/cdibbs/simple-mapper) to recursively map deserialized objects back into their original models.
-Nested models that you want mapped should use SimpleMapper's @mappable attribute.
+Nested models should use SimpleMapper's @mappable attribute, if you want them to be recursively mapped.

-You can also implement IMapper.map and supply your own (or wrap a 3rd-party mapper library).
+You can also implement the `map()` method on the `IMapper` interface ([below](#custom-model-mapper)) to supply your own Or, you can wrap a 3rd-party mapper library.

 ```typescript
 export class MyWidget {